webquarx/design-patterns/README.md

 ### Invoker Tasks
 Each command can be represented as a task.
 This can be useful for monitoring command status or specifying custom execution limits.

-For these cases, the Invoker constructor accepts an object where the command must be assigned to the ```command``` property.
+For these cases, the Invoker constructor accepts task object where the command must be assigned to the ```command``` property.
 Other task fields are optional.
 ```typescript
 const task = {